Child Protection Policy

 - Maintain an attitude of “it could happen here” with regards to safeguarding.

-- Record their concerns if they are worried that a child is being abused and report these to the relevant person as soon as practical that day.
+- Record their concerns if they are worried that a child is being abused and report these to the DSL as soon as practical that day.
+If the DSL is not contactable immediately a Deputy DSL should be informed

-- If the disclosure is an allegation against a member of staff they will follow the allegations’ procedures (Annex 5).
+- Follow the allegations procedures (Annex 5) if the disclosure is an allegation against a member of staff.

 - Follow the procedures set out by the HSCB and take account of guidance issued by the DfE.